Chewy Chocolate Chip Pudding Cookies

 - Stir in the chocolate chips.

-- Drop by the cookie dough batter by the large spoonful onto a parchment paper lined baking sheet.
+- Drop the cookie batter by the large spoonful onto a parchment paper lined baking sheet.

-- Let the cookies cool on wire racks!
+- Let the cookies cool on a wire cooling rack.

 More Delicious Recipes with Pudding: